CharlesZ-Chen/-multiDeclRefactor/README.md

 The hacked version of `checkstyle` is the backend of this tool, i.e. it detects the multiple declarations in a source file and then propage the diagnostic result to this tool.

-I currently still not have time to write build system and test framework for this tool, but hopefully I will create one soon.
+I currently still not have time to write test framework for this tool, but hopefully I will create one soon.